 Context: Trainees (medical students and residents) work in association with a "Supervising Prescriber" who is the authorizing provider for orders and some documentation.

-While it is usually obvious to trainees who their Supervising Prescriber is, there are times when trainees cover multiple services or physicians and so see patients who have different attending physicians.
+While it is usually obvious to trainees who their supervising prescriber is, there are times when trainees may need to override default selections and manually identify an authorizing prescriber.

-The supervising physician for a trainee is the physician accountable for the trainee's actions when orders are signed.
-During weekdays, this is usually the attending physician.
-However, after regular working hours, responsibility for patient care may be assigned to an on-call physician (also fully licensed and usually on the same specialty service).
+The authorizing prescriber for a trainee is the physician accountable for the trainee's actions when orders are signed.
+By default, this is the patient's attending prescriber for emergency department and admitted patients and the patient's encounter provider for outpatients.

-To be sure, a resident should consider which staff physician (not a higher level trainee, but the fully qualified physician on service or call) the resident would call in the event of an emergency.
+There are a few situations where the default attending or encounter provider as authorizer may not be appropriate.
+A trainee should consider which prescriber (not a higher level trainee, but the fully qualified physician on service or call) should be informed of critical or late-reporting results for inpatients, and test results for outpatients.
 That is who the trainee is acting on behalf of.

 In the case of a trainee working on a consulting service in hospital or in the emergency department, it may be more appropriate for the consulting prescriber to be responsible for follow up of some investigations.
 This authorizing provider can be manually substituted at the time of placing orders.